-"The Government of Canada, together with the Governments of other Member States of NATO, took part in the acts of use of force against the Federal Republic of Yugoslavia by taking part in bombing targets in the Federal Republic of Yugoslavia.
+"The Government of the Kingdom of the Netherlands, together with the Governments of other Member States of NATO, took part in the acts of use of force against the Federal Republic of Yugoslavia by taking part in bombing targets in the Federal Republic of Yugoslavia.
 In bombing the Federal Republic of Yugoslavia military and civilian targets were attacked.
 Great number of people were killed, including a great many civilians.
 Residential houses came under attack.
 Numerous dwellings were destroyed.
 Enormous damage was caused to schools, hospitals, radio and television stations, cultural and health institutions and to places of worship.
 A large number of bridges, roads and railway lines were destroyed.
 Attacks on oil refineries and chemical plants have had serious environmental effects on cities, towns and villages in the Federal Republic of Yugoslavia.
 The use of weapons containing depleted uranium is having far-reaching consequences for human life.
 The above-mentioned acts are deliberately creating conditions calculated at the physical destruction of an ethnic group, in whole or in part.
-The Government of Canada is taking part in the training, arming, financing, equipping and supplying the so-called 'Kosovo Liberation Army'";
+The Government of the Kingdom of the Netherlands is taking part in the training, arming, financing, equipping and supplying the so-called 'Kosovo Liberation Army'";